Backpacking Argentina

 Unique Activities in Argentina

-Another good way to get an idea of things to do in Argentina is to scan the activities offered by Get Your Guide or Viator.
-They work directly with local tour operators, so you won’t have to scour the internet or roam around town trying to find the best deal.
+Viator is another popular travel website that helps you book things to do in Argentina.
+They work directly with local tour operators in Argentina, so you won’t have to scour the internet or roam around town trying to find the best deal.

 The train network in Argentina is limited but extremely cheap, making it a decent budget option.
 A great tourist voyage is the ‘Train of the Clouds’ in the northwest province of Salta, which passes a number of smaller towns on its way to the border with Chile and takes you to extreme altitudes.